13256749212-oss/data/README.md

 ### Measurement–simulation

-This branch uses the same selected receiver coordinates and measured PCI–RSRP observations, together with co-located PCI-specific RSRP sampled from pre-generated Sionna RT maps.
+This branch uses the same selected receiver coordinates and measured PCI–RSRP observations, together with co-located PCI-specific RSRP sampled from the pre-generated DEM + 1.5 m Sionna RT maps.

 Physical base-station truth is used only after the final estimate has been produced to calculate localization error.